symbiotejs/symbiote.js/docs/Templates.md

 * As you can see, nested properties are supported: `style.color`.
 * All keys are native object property names.
 So, they provide direct access to the DOM API.

-To bind some property to own elemnt's attribute use `@` prefix:
+To bind some property to own elemnt's HTML-attribute use `@` prefix:
 ```html
 <div
   set="@class: className">